akzReekoh/pubnub-connector/README.md

 The following configuration parameters are injected to the plugin from the platform.

-* publish_key - The PubNub publish key to use.
+* publishKey - The PubNub publish key to use.
-* subscribe_key - The PubNub subscribe key.
+* subscribeKey - The PubNub subscribe key.
 This is required by the PubNub SDK but is not used by the plugin.
 * channel - The PubNub channel where the plugin will publish the device data.